 - Recognize the role of management specialists, auditor specialists, and service organizations, and the related audit implications.

-- Audit pension plan disclosures.
+- Determine audit approaches for pension plan disclosures.

 - A discussion of subsequent amendments to GASB Statement No. 68